Why Is Ronda Worth the Drive From Sabinillas?

 Wine & Ronda — A Bodega Afternoon

-The Ronda wine denomination (Sierras de Málaga DO) has gained serious recognition in recent years.
+The Ronda wine denomination (Sierras de Málaga DO, created in 2001) has gained serious recognition since.
 The altitude (700m+), dramatic temperature swings between day and night, and limestone soils produce distinctive, characterful wines that are finally getting the international attention they deserve.

 Several bodegas offer tours and tastings, usually by appointment (call ahead):